Why license Houses in Multiple Occupation (HMOs)

 - Landlords Gas Safety Certificate.

 - Required safety standards (PAT test).

 - Confirmation that landlords furnishings are in safe condition.

-Landlords should also made sure they meet the amenity standards for an HMO licence.
+Landlords should also make sure they meet the amenity standards for a HMO licence.